 Do’s and Don’ts

 If the insurance company does deny your claim, this is not necessarily evidence of bad faith.
 It depends on how and why they arrived at that decision.
-A South Carolina personal injury lawyer will understand the intricacies of the insurance policy covering the accident and will be able to explain the terms of it and how it relates to the company’s decision so that you will be comfortable with it.
+A lawyer will understand the intricacies of the insurance policy covering the accident and will be able to explain the terms of it and how it relates to the company’s decision so that you will be comfortable with it.
 On the other hand, if the decision is not supported by evidence, he will recognize that and advise you of your options.

 Would You Recognize a Reasonable Settlement Amount?

-The Columbia accident insurance lawyers of the Louthian Law Firm have been securing justice for hardworking people and families of South Carolina since 1959.
+The bad faith insurance claims lawyers of the Louthian Law Firm have been securing justice for hardworking people and families of South Carolina since 1959.
 After an accident, people are often overwhelmed by the difficulties of recuperating, paying bills, and getting back to work.
 We can assist by serving as a buffer between you and the insurance adjuster assigned to your claim.
 Not only will this make your life easier, it may result in a more favorable settlement.
 Studies done by the Insurance Research Council have found that insurance payouts to claimants who have attorneys are an average of 3.5 times higher than payments made to people who negotiate the process on their own.

 If you have been in an accident that was due to the negligence of another person or company, would you recognize a fair settlement offer?
 Because we have been down that road many times before, we can advise you whether it is reasonable or whether the insurer should be presented with a counter-offer.